History of mathematical notation: Syncopated stage

+Abstract or pure mathematics deals with concepts like magnitude and quantity without regard to any practical application or situation, and includes arithmetic and geometry.
+In contrast, in mixed or applied mathematics, mathematical properties and relationships are applied to real-world objects to model laws of physics, for example in hydrostatics, optics, and navigation.

 Archimedes is generally considered to be the greatest mathematician of antiquity and one of the greatest of all time.
 He used the method of exhaustion to calculate the area under the arc of a parabola with the summation of an infinite series, and gave a remarkably accurate approximation of pi.
-He also defined the spiral bearing his name, formulae for the volumes of surfaces of revolution and an ingenious system for expressing very large numbers.
+He also defined the spiral bearing his name, formulae for the volumes of surfaces of revolution, and an ingenious system for expressing very large numbers.

-In the historical development of geometry, the steps in the abstraction of geometry were made by the ancient Greeks.
-Euclid's Elements being the earliest extant documentation of the axioms of plane geometry— though Proclus tells of an earlier axiomatisation by Hippocrates of Chios.
+The ancient Greeks made steps in the abstraction of geometry.
 Euclid's Elements (c.
-300 BC) is one of the oldest extant Greek mathematical treatises and consisted of 13 books written in Alexandria; collecting theorems proven by other mathematicians, supplemented by some original work.
-The document is a successful collection of definitions, postulates (axioms), propositions (theorems and constructions), and mathematical proofs of the propositions.
-Euclid's first theorem is a lemma that possesses properties of prime numbers.
-The influential thirteen books cover Euclidean geometry, geometric algebra, and the ancient Greek version of algebraic systems and elementary number theory.
-It was ubiquitous in the Quadrivium and is instrumental in the development of logic, mathematics, and science.
+300 BC) is the earliest extant documentation of the axioms of plane geometry—though Proclus tells of an earlier axiomatisation by Hippocrates of Chios —and is one of the oldest extant Greek mathematical treatises.
+Consisting of thirteen books, it collects theorems proven by other mathematicians, supplemented by some original work.
+The document is a successful collection of definitions, postulates (axioms), propositions (theorems and constructions), and mathematical proofs of the propositions, and covers topics such as Euclidean geometry, geometric algebra, elementary number theory, and the ancient Greek version of algebraic systems.
+The first theorem given in the text, Euclid's lemma, captures a fundamental property of prime numbers.
+The text was ubiquitous in the quadrivium and was instrumental in the development of logic, mathematics, and science.
+Autolycus' On the Moving Sphere is another ancient mathematical manuscript of the time.

-Diophantus of Alexandria was author of a series of books called Arithmetica, many of which are now lost.
-These texts deal with solving algebraic equations.
-Boethius provided a place for mathematics in the curriculum in the 6th century when he coined the term quadrivium to describe the study of arithmetic, geometry, astronomy, and music.
-He wrote De institutione arithmetica, a free translation from the Greek of Nicomachus's Introduction to Arithmetic; De institutione musica, also derived from Greek sources; and a series of excerpts from Euclid's Elements.
-His works were theoretical, rather than practical, and were the basis of mathematical study until the recovery of Greek and Arabic mathematical works.
+The next phase of notation for algebra was syncopated algebra, in which some symbolism is used, but which does not contain all of the characteristics of symbolic algebra.
+For instance, there may be a restriction that subtraction may be used only once within one side of an equation, which is not the case with symbolic algebra.
+Syncopated algebraic expression first appeared in a series of books called Arithmetica, by Diophantus of Alexandria (3rd century AD; many lost), followed by Brahmagupta's Brahma Sphuta Siddhanta (7th century).